ShivamTripathi028/rak-chatbot-backend/product-categories/wistrio/rak5010-m/datasheet.md

 |  2  |   GND    |           GND           |

 :::tip NOTE
-The output of the solar panel cannot exceed 5.5 V. Otherwise, it may cause permanent damage to the board.
+The output of the solar panel cannot exceed 5.5&nbsp;V. Otherwise, it may cause permanent damage to the board.
 :::

 ##### P2